gilman88/xmodem-lib/README.txt

 Recieve Block Handler - This handler will be called to process the received
                         data as each packet is recieved.
+Block Lookup Handler  - This handler will be called to load data for sending
+                        from external data storage based on the block id.
 Checksum Handler      - This handler is used to calulate the expected packet
                         checksum both when sending and recieving.